Galaxy Formation and Symbiotic Evolution with the Inter-Galactic Medium in the Age of ELT-ANDES: Synergy with present and future surveys and facilities

 \subsection{Selection of ANDES targets}

 Several upcoming telescopes and surveys will be important for optimising the selection of targets for ANDES.
-This includes Euclid, for which the Euclid Wide Survey \citep{Scaramella21} is expected to extend the available sample of bright ($m_\mathrm{AB}<22$) $z>7$ quasars \citep{Barnett19,schindler2023}, and the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory \citep{ivezic2019}, which will allow the detection of SLSNe up to $z\approx 5$ \citep{Villar18}.
+This includes Euclid and the Nancy Grace Roman Space Telescope, which are expected to extend the available sample of bright ($m_\mathrm{AB}<22$) $z\gtrsim 7$ quasars \citep{Barnett19,schindler2023,Tee23}, and the Legacy Survey of Space and Time (LSST) at the Vera C. Rubin Observatory \citep{ivezic2019}, which will allow the detection of super-luminous SNe up to $z\approx 5$ \citep{Villar18}.
 The Dark Energy Spectroscopic Instrument (DESI) has recently added several hundred objects to the known set of $z\approx 5$--7 quasars at $m_\mathrm{AB}\lesssim 21$ in the southern hemisphere, and is projected to double their sample in coming years \citep{yang2023}.
 In the same redshift range, the future 4MOST survey is moreover expected to find $\sim 4\times 10^4$ quasars at $z > 5$ and $m_\mathrm{AB}\lesssim 22.5$ \citep{Merloni19}.
 On a longer horizon, the planned ESA THESEUS \citep{amati21} or NASA Gamow Explorer \citep{white21} missions may allow the detection of $z\gtrsim 6$ GRBs with afterglows that for a few hours will remain sufficiently bright for follow-up observations with ANDES \citep{ghirlanda21}.